Frequently Asked Questions about the Peer Health Education Program:

 Students interested in becoming Peer Health Educators must complete an application and interview process.
 Recruitment takes place once a year in the spring for entry into the program the following fall.

-See above for additional information about Peer Health Educator recruitment for the 2013-2014 year.
+See above for additional information about Peer Health Educator recruitment for the 2014-2015 academic year.

 - Be recognized as a student leader and positive role model